 -

-Make it your own: There’s a massive community of users building plugins and themes that let you customize Obsidian to do almost anything.
+Make it your own: There's a massive community building plugins and themes that let you customize Obsidian to do almost anything, including layering AI on top.
 You can turn it from a simple note-taker into a project manager, a daily journal, or a full-on research hub.

 A complete breakdown of Obsidian pricing